Quantum critical metals and loss of quasiparticles: Quantum critical metals -- how to destroy quasiparticles

 \subsection{Global phase diagram}

 The introduction of Kondo destruction has inspired considerations of new quantum phases in the AF Kondo-lattice systems.
 These phases are not only distinguished by the Landau order parameters but also by the existence or absence of the Kondo singlet in the ground state.
-This has led to a global phase diagram (Fig.\,\ref{fig:GPD}) \cite{Si.06,Si_PSSB10,Coleman_Nev} in the two-parameter space of $J_K$, the Kondo coupling, and $G$, which specifies the extent of the quantum fluctuations in the local-moment magnetism.
+This has led to a global phase diagram, {as given in Fig.\,\ref{fig:GPD}} \cite{Si.06,Si_PSSB10,Coleman_Nev}, in the two-parameter space of $J_K$, the Kondo coupling, and $G$, which specifies the extent of the quantum fluctuations in the local-moment magnetism.
 The $G$ axis captures the tuning of dimensionality \cite{Custers-2012} or geometrical frustration \cite{Zhao-frustration19,Mun12,Kim-2013,Fritsch-2014}.
+The quantum phases are distinguished by their magnetic behavior and the size of their Fermi surfaces.
+Here, ${\rm P}$ and ${\rm AF}$ represent the paramagnetic and antiferromagnetic phases, respectively, while the subscripts ${\rm S}$ and ${\rm L}$ denote small and large Fermi surface, respectively.
+As we explain in Box 1, a large Fermi surface denotes that both the local moments and conduction electrons contribute to the Fermi volume through the Kondo effect, whereas a small Fermi surface signifies the absence of the Kondo effect, with only the conduction electrons contributing to the Fermi volume.

 The stability of the ${\rm AF_S}$ phase has been analyzed in terms of a quantum nonlinear sigma model representation of the Kondo lattice \cite{Si.06,Yamamoto07,Ong_Jones09,Yamamoto-JLTP2010}.
 Using the ${\rm AF_S}$ phase as the starting point, there are three routes for quantum phase transitions to the paramagnetic heavy fermion (${\rm P_L}$) phase.
 Trajectory I describes a direct transition, with a Kondo destruction QCP at the border of the AF order.
 Trajectory II passes through an intermediate ${\rm AF_L}$ phase, which corresponds to the SDW order from the heavy quasiparticles of the ${\rm P_L}$ phase.
 A Kondo destruction transition takes place inside the AF order, while the QCP from the AF order to the paramagnetic phase is of the SDW type.
 Trajectory III passes through an intermediate ${\rm P_S}$ phase, which could involve non-magnetic order such as a valence-bond solid or an underlying spin liquid.
 Generically, the Luttinger theorem of the Kondo lattice is obeyed, as can be seen from how the local-moment part and conduction electrons \cite{senthil2004a,Pivovarov.04} respond to the adiabatic insertion of an external flux \cite{Oshikawa}.
 The paramagnetic heavy fermion (${\rm P_L}$) phase itself, as described earlier, represents the standard phase of a Kondo lattice.